 Airport Road looking down towards the Dairy Queen which was there till the early 2000's, the Space Needle Arcade the way it looked before they remodeled the entrance, and the Seven Gables Haunted House and ajoining shops and arcade in the background.

 The Space Needle Billiards Room overlooked Regan Drive and the Parkway before the area was remodeled and the hypnotized attraction took over this area.

 The photo on the left shows the old Space Needle Facade after the new building had been built after the fire, but the Space Needle Entrance pretty much looks the same.
 The photo on the right shows it at night.

 Most of the original Ripley's Block was destroyed in the early 90's in a fire stopping just short of the Space Needle.
-This is what the Ripley's Believe It Or Not block looks like today except that parts Ripley's Believe it or Not have been painted a different color.
+This is what the Ripley's Believe It Or Not block looked like after it was rebuilt.
+Today the front has been totally redesigned.